ivomtdias/task-manager/README.md

 # Task Manager Application

-The Task Manager Application is a Kotlin Spring Boot application that allows users to hava basic CRUD operations.
+The Task Manager Application is a Kotlin Spring Boot application using MongoDB that allows users to have basic CRUD operations.

-The objective of this project it's not the backend itself but to demonstrate how to build and deploy to aws using CI/CD with github actions.
+The objective of this project it's not the backend itself but to demonstrate how to build and deploy to AWS using CI/CD with GitHub actions.

-It creates a docker image and pushes it to an ECR that will be used in an ECS.
+When a pull request is merged with master after running all the tests it will create a docker image and push it to an ECR that will be used in an ECS.

 All of this using Infrastructure as Code (IAC)